ErnaO/Cleaning_CourseProject/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The first two variables are
+SUBJECTID:
-SubjectID: running from 1:30, a combination of the original train and test set
+...running from 1:30, a combination of the original train and test set

-Activity: describing 6 activities:
+ACTIVITY: describing 6 activities:
    LAYING
    SITTING
    STANDING